pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/StringAbstractions.md

     You can't tell from looking at the character, but the first "é" is a single unicode scalar called a "LATIN SMALL LETTER E WITH ACUTE" and the second "é" is two scalars, one just a plain "e" and the second a "COMBINING ACUTE ACCENT".
-In fact, these two accented e's are equal as `Character`s but unequal as `UnicodeScalarView`s:
+Importantly, these two accented e's are equal as `Character`s but unequal as `UnicodeScalarView`s:

     ```swift